-After an early career in outdoor education, David worked for a childcare charity supporting the development of the first National Childcare Strategy in England and Wales from 1998 and then as an independent researcher and consultant managing and delivering a wide range of research and consultancy projects.
+After an early career in outdoor education, David worked for a children’s charity supporting the development of the first National Childcare Strategy and then as an independent researcher and policy consultant focusing on early childhood education and care (ECEC) and children’s play.

-In 2009 David was seconded to work within Welsh Government to coordinate the development of a cross-sector Children & Young People’s Workforce Strategy.
-More recently he was appointed by to the Task & Finish Group reviewing early childcare education and care regulation and inspection and co-authored the ‘Graham Report’ which was submitted to Welsh Ministers in July 2014.
+In 2009 he was seconded to work within Welsh Government to coordinate the development of a cross-sector Children & Young People’s Workforce Strategy and in 2014 was appointed by to the Task & Finish Group reviewing ECEC regulation and inspection and co-authored the ‘Graham Report’ which was submitted to Ministers.

 David completed his doctoral research at Bangor University examining why parents make choices between informal and formal childcare, and continues to publish and write about ECEC policy in Wales.

 As part of the Bangor University WISERD civil society team examining change in places over time, David has a particular interest in examining the determinants of local volunteering activity and extended this work through the award of funding from UK charity 'Local Trust'.